Scalingo/documentation/_posts/languages/java/2000-01-01-spring-boot.md

 ## As a JAR

 This way doesn't need extra stuff to work with Scalingo.
-You just have to create a `Procfile` file at the root of your project: [more documentation about Procfile]({% post_url platform/app/2000-01-01-procfile %})
+You have to create a `Procfile` file at the root of your project: [more documentation about Procfile]({% post_url platform/app/2000-01-01-procfile %})